aditya9710/RBE501_final_project/README.md

 git clone --recursive https://github.com/JackHaoyingZhou/RBE501_final_project.git
 ```

 3. Please double check your python packages.
-You may add corresponding if necessary.
+You may add corresponding packages if necessary.

 4. Visualize the model in AMBF.